-This page gives a summary of the planning news in Timsbury.
+This page gives a summary of any changing planning news in Timsbury.

-All applications for land use building and conversions are referred by B&NES Council to the Parish Council for its comment at its next meeting.
-Also, applications for tree management within Timsbury’s designated Conservation area in the centre of the old village are also consulted on.
+All applications for land use building and conversions are referred by B&NES Council to the Parish Council for its comment at its next meeting, but B&NES makes the final decisions.
+Also, applications for tree management within Timsbury’s designated Conservation Area in the old centre of the village are also consulted on.

 See more background to planning in Timsbury here.

 All decisions are made by B&NES Council based on their Local Plan as mentioned below.
 See their planning page here, and search for Timsbury.

 House Building and the B&NES Local Plan

 Updated September 2023

 Decisions on planning applications are made by B&NES Council based on their Local Plan policies current at any time.
 To view policies related to Timsbury:

 - Enlarge the map to show Timsbury